csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-exercise-fastdisks.md

 ## Convert the following normal batch job script into the one that uses local scratch drive for faster computational tasks?

-Below is a normal batch job that pulls docker image from DockerHub and converts into a singularity one that is compatible with working in HPC environments such as CSC Puhti and Mahti supercomputers.
+Below is a normal batch job that pulls docker image from DockerHub and converts it into a singularity one that is compatible with working in HPC environments such as CSC Puhti and Mahti supercomputers.
 During the conversion process, several layers are retrieved, cached and then converted into a singularity file (.sif format)

 ```bash
 #!/bin/bash